krishnanand/nbcuniversal-takehome/README.md

 ### POST /nbcuniversal/quiz/{quizId}/questions ###

 Sends a response to a quiz question to the backend.
-The request body payload is given below
+The request body payload is defined below.

 | Name | Type | Description |
 | :---         |     :---      | :--- |